 - A. provide an electronic data submission utilising an AVETMISS compliant student management system that complies with the current AVETMISS release and Queensland state requirements.
 It is compulsory that the PQS use DET Connect to upload/submit VET activity data. - B. submit VET activity data on or before the last working day of each month; for TAFE Queensland, data is to be submitted by the 15th day of each month (to assist the department to manage the high volume of data). - C. submit accurate and compliant VET activity data in accordance with the following timelines: - report enrolments within 30 days of the unit of competency enrolment - report outcomes within 30 days of completion of the unit of competency. - D. report for each student, compliant VET activity data that contains complete and correct information against all relevant fields specified for the applicable AVETMISS and Queensland state requirements as superseded, amended or replaced from time to time, including: - 1.
-PQS Agreement number - 2. a verified Unique Student Identifier (USI) - 3. date of birth - 4. complete student address and contact details, including street number and name; suburb, locality or town; contact telephone number; email address - 5. complete student demographic data including, but not limited to, gender, indigenous status, disability status and main language spoken - 6. correct fund source code (see Table 1 and Table 2 where applicable) - 7. whether eligible for a concession (see Table 3) - 8. delivery mode/type identifier - 9. outcome identifier (see Table 4) - 10. location postcode where training delivery predominantly took place for online delivery the PQS must report the postcode where the training is coordinated (such as state office), not the student location - 11. amount of co-contribution fees collected per unit of competency (rounded to nearest dollar) - 12. highest school level completed identifier - 13. year highest school level completed - 14. prior educational achievement flag and identifier - 15.
-VET in schools flag (if applicable) - 16. labour force status identifier for Job Seekers either 06 or 07 as specified in AVETMISS - 17. labour force status identifier for Existing Workers either 01, 02, 03, 04 or 05 as specified in AVETMISS - actual hours of training and assessment delivered where the student has engaged in the learning activity and withdrawn from the unit of competency prior to completion (see Table 4) - 19. when all requirements for the successful completion of the qualification, course or skill set have been met, the student must be reported in the Program Completed file (NAT130); until the certificate is issued to the student - the 'issued flag' in the Program Completed file must remain as an 'N' (Not Issued) value - 20. when the certificate is issued to the student, the 'issued flag' value in the Program Completed file must be changed to 'Y' (Issued) - 21. any other information as requested by the department.
+PQS Agreement number - 2. a verified Unique Student Identifier (USI) - 3. date of birth - 4. complete student address and contact details, including street number and name; suburb, locality or town; contact telephone number; email address - 5. complete student demographic data including, but not limited to, gender, indigenous status, disability status and main language spoken - 6. correct fund source code (see Table 1 and Table 2 where applicable) - 7. whether eligible for a concession (see Table 3) - 8. delivery mode identifier - 9. predominant delivery mode - 10. outcome identifier (see Table 4) - 11. location postcode where training delivery predominantly took place for online delivery the PQS must report the postcode where the training is coordinated (such as state office), not the student location - 12. amount of co-contribution fees collected per unit of competency (rounded to nearest dollar) - 13. highest school level completed identifier - 14. year highest school level completed not applicable from AVETMISS release 8.0 - 15. prior educational achievement flag and identifier - 16.
+VET in schools flag (if applicable) - 17. labour force status identifier for Job Seekers either 06 or 07 as specified in AVETMISS - 18. labour force status identifier for Existing Workers either 01, 02, 03, 04 or 05 as specified in AVETMISS - 19. actual hours of training and assessment delivered where the student has engaged in the learning activity and withdrawn from the unit of competency prior to completion (see Table 4) - 20. when all requirements for the successful completion of the qualification, course or skill set have been met, the student must be reported in the Program Completed file (NAT130); until the certificate is issued to the student - the 'issued flag' in the Program Completed file must remain as an 'N' (Not Issued) value - 21. when the certificate is issued to the student, the 'issued flag' value in the Program Completed file must be changed to 'Y' (Issued)